vmihalko/ksh/README.md

 desired maximum number of concurrent jobs, e.g., `bin/package make -j4`.
 This speeds up building on systems with more than one CPU core.
 (Type `bin/package host cpu` to find out how many CPU cores your system has.)
-But it also causes log output to be chaotic and hard to decipher as multiple jobs write output all at once.
-The command `bin/package results` can help you find any warnings or errors.
-**Note:** The parallel building option is new as of 2024-08-01 and is still being tested.
-If you experience problems, please report them.
-Thanks :-)

 The compiled binaries are stored in the `arch` directory, in a subdirectory that corresponds to your architecture.
 The command `bin/package host type`